| |

 Paradise Hotel stands out as one of the most impressive venues, with its sophisticated décor and a prime location for picturesque snapshots.

-Grand Josun Busan offers breathtaking sea views from its expansive windows and an impressive infinity pool that will make you feel like you’re floating on air.
+Grand Josun Busan offers breathtaking sea views from its expansive windows and an impressive infinity pool that will make you feel like you’re floating in the air.

-Let’s not forget Shilla Stay – its sleek and modern design, as well as its premium services, are sure to make your stay unforgettable.
+Let’s not forget Shilla Stayits sleek, modern design and premium services will make your stay unforgettable.

 The short answer is yes if you are wondering whether you can swim at Haeundae Beach.
 Of course, depending on the season and weather conditions, the authorities will limit or regulate swimming.

-Our favorite place in Busan was Haeundae Beach.
-So much so that we decided to stay there for our second trip to the city.
-We loved its vibrant atmosphere and the countless restaurant options.
-Also, the delicious street food at the market and the cafes with a sea view.
+Our favorite place in Busan was Haeundae Beach, so much so that we decided to stay there for our second trip to the city.
+We loved its vibrant atmosphere, the countless restaurant options, the delicious street food at the market, and the cafes with a sea view.

 Haeundae Beach reminded us a bit of Stanley Beach in Hong Kong.
 The beach was our favorite morning coffee or early brunch getaway.